anewton1998/rdap_guide/src/protocol/object_classes.md

 ]
 ```

-Some times they may include the IP addresses of the nameservers.
+Sometimes they may include the IP addresses of the nameservers.

 ```json
 "nameserver" : [